davidstutz/bootstrap-multiselect/README.md

 	50%
 	auto

+If the width is defined using CSS the option should be set to false.

 **buttonText**

 Defining the text of the button.
 Must be a function returning a string.
 All currently selected options are passed as parameter.